paulfitz/daff-doc/types/coopy/SimpleView.md

 ---
 layout: thing
 thing: class
-title: coopy.SimpleView
+title: daff.SimpleView
 ---
-# coopy.SimpleView
+# daff.SimpleView

   A basic view implementation, for interpreting the content of cells.
   Each supported language may have an optimized native implementation.
   See the `View` interface for documentation.